Adkali/Owasp10demo/Broken Access Control/Cross Site Request Forgery (CSRF).md

 Now when user enter this URL and click on the 'Click Me!' button, he is actually sending a POST request to profile.php ( which he currently logged in).
 This Innocent form is designed in a way that changes the user's profile ( notice the hidden field ), and eventually trust the user's own authenticated session to do so.
-No other machanism are in place, which is a BAD things.
+No other machanism are in place, which is a BAD thing.

 ### Purpose
 The attack is aimed at demonstrating how an attacker can exploit a user's authenticated session to perform actions on their behalf, without their knowledge.
 By tricking the user into loading the attack.html, an attacker can change the user's email address. in real-world applications, a scenarios like changing passwords, emails, names and more are a real-mess when a web application does not protect agains CSRF attacks.
 For more, enter the <b>source</b> above.

 ![csrf-gif](https://github.com/Adkali/Owasp10demo/assets/90532971/2b9a2df1-a0c2-4ff9-a198-89c098276343)